jacobemery/ansible_tutorial/Tutorial_Instructions.md

     * <u>Remember</u>: 'Roles' are sequences of tasks which fulfill a specifc function.
   * Apache is HTTP server software that will allow you to connect to your deployed website in a browser by the end of this tutorial.
 Just what we need!
   * I've already written a role that installs Apache for you.
 Check it out [here](roles/install_packages/tasks/main.yaml) as a role example.
-* The next step is create a role which starts and enables Apache.
+* The next step is create a role which restarts and enables Apache after doing some configuration.
-    * Open the [main.yaml](roles/httpd/tasks/main.yaml) file and put three dashes at the top of the file, like this: `---`, which signals the start of Ansible content to be run.
-Hit Enter to move to a new line.
+    * Open the [main.yaml](roles/httpd/tasks/main.yaml) file.
+A few configuration steps are already there.
     * Remember how I said that you'd have to find the next Ansible module?
       * Open up a web browser and Google 'ansible module manage services'.
       * You should find a website at https://docs.ansible.com with a page titled "ansible.builtin.service - manage services"
       * Read this page, which describes how to use the module.
       * The examples near the bottom are very helpful.
-That first one looks right!
+That first one looks almost right!
 Select and copy it.
+At the bottom of the file, paste the example from the website and alter it so that it restarts and enables httpd.
       * Bonus points: we also want to <i>enable</i> httpd so that it starts back up on reboot of the server.
 See if you can figure out how to do that from the examples on the module's page.
   * Check your work [here](answers/step8).
 Give it a good try first though!
 * Ok so we've created the role's tasks, but we're done quite yet.
 We also need to tell Ansible that we'd like it to run this role in the playbook.